evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 applies to commands that run in `pre`, `setup_group`, `setup_task`, and the main task commands; it does not apply to the `post`, `teardown_task`, and `teardown_group` blocks.
-This timeout defaults to 6 hours. `exec_timeout_secs` can only be set on the project or on a task.
-It cannot be set on functions.
+This timeout defaults to 6 hours. `exec_timeout_secs` can only be set on the project or on a task as seen in below example.
+It cannot be set on functions or build variant tasks.

 You can also set `exec_timeout_secs` using [timeout.update](Project-Commands.md#timeoutupdate).